 IMPORTANT TO NOTE: The Inquire gradebook will be used for grade STORAGE only.
-Inquire will not be used to calculate your official course average.
+Inquire will not be used in this course to calculate your official course average.
 Any averages you might see in Inquire for this course should not be trusted.